Elinvention/gnome-shell-extension-nasa-apod/README.md

 NASA's Astronomy Picture Of the Day.
 It will also show a notification containing the title and the explanation of the image.

-Tested and developed on Manjaro, GNOME 3.36.
+Tested and developed on NixOS, GNOME 41 (please, always refer to `metadata.json` to check if the main branch actually works on your older GNOME shell).

 *Disclaimer*: this extension is unofficial and not affiliated with NASA in any way.
 Also note that some images might be protected by copyright.